 Accessor inference works only when the backing class already carries a typed jOOQ record.
 If the parent only has the FK column as a primitive scalar (e.g., Integer languageId rather than LanguageRecord language), there is nothing for the classifier to reflect on and accessor inference fails.
 That’s the @sourceRow case.

-The example schema’s CreateFilmPayload is the canonical shape:
+The example schema’s CreateFilmPayload is the canonical shape; its @service producer returns the backing class:

 languageId: Int!